WebOfTrustInfo/rwot6-santabarbara/draft-documents/making-dids-invisible-with-petnames.md

     We don't have to get rid of popular naming systems like DNS, but can absorb them in such a way that they are on equal footing with any other entity.
--   **intro names**: These are names which are introduced within a local context.
+-   **proposed names**: These are names which are introduced within a local context.
     For example, email permits users to specify a name on its addressing along with the email address.
-    If you get an email that is cc'ed to `Ben Bitdiddle <ben@example.org>`, "Ben Bitdiddle" would be the intro name.
+    If you get an email that is cc'ed to `Ben Bitdiddle <ben@example.org>`, "Ben Bitdiddle" would be the proposed name.
+  -   **self-proposed names**
+      In some applications, such as in social network software, it is possible to retrieve an entity's profile to see how that entity would like itself to be referred to.
+We call this a self-proposed name.

 # Implementing petnames<a id="sec-2" name="sec-2"></a>